sebastijan2/DBM-Minigame-Robbery/README.md

 # Welcome to the heist
 To download themes, simply download this respirostry's zip, then place the json files into your `Heist_Themes` folder.

+Theme are separated by what kinds of themes.
+Community themes are made by the community. `Heist_Themes` in the github are the default themes.
 ## Minigame Heists - DBM
 *Rob banks to robbing places.
 Hit up places and go on heists with friends.
 Fun and rewarding.
 Customization Around Every Corner.
 For DBM - Discord Bot Maker*
 This minigame has easy to use customization via JSON files.